willfleetw/rusty_dns/docs/DNS_Documentation.md

 tree that is at or below the zone's origin, and that is above the cuts that separate the zone from its children (if any).
-The existence of a zone cut is indicated in the parent zone by the existence of NS records specifying the origin of the child zone.
+The existence of a zone cut is indicated in the parent zone by the existence of NS records (and potentially NSEC, DS, and RRSIG records) specifying the origin of the child zone.
 A child zone does not contain any explicit reference to its parent.

 #### Zone Authority